sachinsdate/lip-movement-net/README.md

 Follow these steps to extend the network to detect other classes such **laughing, smiling, chewing etc**:
 1. In prepare_training_dataset.py, add class strings such as 'chew', laugh', 'smile' to the class_hash dictionary. for e.g.: class_hash = {'other': 0, 'speech': 1, 'chew': 2, 'laugh': 3}
-2. Organize your training videos dataset as follows:
+2. Organize your training videos dataset as described earlier in this readme.
 3. Run the following command to create the training data:
 ```python
    python prepare_training_dataset.py -i <path to input directory> -o <path to output sequences dataset directory>